pulumi/docs/content/registry/packages/google-native/api-docs/billingbudgets/v1/getbudget/_index.md

         <span class="property-indicator"></span>
         <span class="property-type">List&lt;string&gt;</span>
     </dt>
     <dd>{{% md %}}Optional.
-Targets to send notifications to when a threshold is exceeded.
-This is in addition to default recipients who have billing account IAM roles.
-The value is the full REST resource name of a monitoring notification channel with the form `projects/{project_id}/notificationChannels/{channel_id}`.
-A maximum of 5 channels are allowed.
-See https://cloud.google.com/billing/docs/how-to/budgets-notification-recipients for more details.{{% /md %}}</dd><dt class="property-required"
+Email targets to send notifications to when a threshold is exceeded.
+This is in addition to the `DefaultIamRecipients` who receive alert emails based on their billing account IAM role.
+The value is the full REST resource name of a Cloud Monitoring email notification channel with the form `projects/{project_id}/notificationChannels/{channel_id}`.
+A maximum of 5 email notifications are allowed.
+To customize budget alert email recipients with monitoring notification channels, you _must create the monitoring notification channels before you link them to a budget_.
+For guidance on setting up notification channels to use with budgets, see [Customize budget alert email recipients](https://cloud.google.com/billing/docs/how-to/budgets-notification-recipients).
+For Cloud Billing budget alerts, you _must use email notification channels_.
+The other types of notification channels are _not_ supported, such as Slack, SMS, or PagerDuty.
+If you want to [send budget notifications to Slack](https://cloud.google.com/billing/docs/how-to/notify#send_notifications_to_slack), use a pubsubTopic and configure [programmatic notifications](https://cloud.google.com/billing/docs/how-to/budgets-programmatic-notifications).{{% /md %}}</dd><dt class="property-required"
             title="Required">
         <span id="pubsubtopic_csharp">
 <a href="#pubsubtopic_csharp" style="color: inherit; text-decoration: inherit;">Pubsub<wbr>Topic</a>